-- a.
-An interconnected system of approximately 60 miles of walkways, bike lanes and multi-use trails to promote alternative transportation modes such as walking and - b.
-An internal street network designed to share the road with all modes of travel, including shared on-street bike routes, treelined thoroughfares, safe and convenient pedestrian crossings, and grade-separated crossing at strategic locations. - c.
-Land for public transit facilities such as a transit center and shared park-and-ride facility, to be coordinated closely with the regional transportation authority to encourage public transit service within the community. - d.
-Land for a 50-foot right-of-way through the entire property along the UPRR Railroad alignment for future passenger rail service. - e.
-Appropriate bus facilities and infrastructure incorporated into the development of the project, including bus stops and bus bays at appropriate locations to support public transit service. - f.
-Bicycle storage facilities encouraged at major commercial and Multi-Use Paths employment centers.
+- 1) An interconnected system of approximately 60 miles of walkways, bike lanes and multi-use trails to promote alternative transportation modes such as walking and bicycling. - 2) An internal street network designed to share the road with all modes of travel, including shared on-street bike routes, treelined thoroughfares, safe and convenient pedestrian crossings, and grade-separated crossing at strategic locations. - 3) Land for public transit facilities such as a transit center and shared park-and-ride facility, to be coordinated closely with the regional transportation authority to encourage public transit service within the community. - 4) Land for a 50-foot right-of-way through the entire property along the UPRR Railroad alignment for future passenger rail service. - 5) Appropriate bus facilities and infrastructure incorporated into the development of the project, including bus stops and bus bays at appropriate locations to support public transit service. - 6) Bicycle storage facilities encouraged at major commercial and employment centers.